 Kurt Saupe was a wonderful father, husband, scientist, teacher and athlete.
 He passed away in June after a long battle with leukemia.
 It was Kurt's wish that something good come from his passing; he asked that his friends and family find a way to remember him by supporting the work of MOM.

-The Kurt W. Saupe Foundation, Inc, is pleased to announce The Kurt, a sports and music festival to be held June 7-9, 2013 in Madison.
+The Kurt W. Saupe Foundation, Inc, held their first event, The Kurt, a sports and music festival, June 7-9, 2013 in Madison.

 FCI started this event as a means to support both the arts and civic awareness of families in need through the efforts of Middleton Outreach Ministry.